ThatOpen/engine_fragment/README.md

 [![NPM Package][npm-downloads]][npm-url]
 [![Tests](https://github.com/IFCjs/components/actions/workflows/tests.yml/badge.svg)](https://github.com/IFCjs/components/actions/workflows/tests.yaml)

 This library is a geometric system to efficiently display 3D BIM data built on top of [Three.js](https://github.com/mrdoob/three.js/).
 Specifically, it uses [InstancedMeshes](https://threejs.org/docs/#api/en/objects/InstancedMesh) to draw each set of repeated geometries (which are abundant in BIM models) using a single draw call.

-It uses [flatbuffers](https://flatbuffers.dev/) to persist data as a binary format efficiently.
+- It uses [flatbuffers](https://flatbuffers.dev/) to persist data as a binary format efficiently.
+- It prevents [memory leaks](https://threejs.org/docs/#manual/en/introduction/How-to-dispose-of-objects) exposing a `dispose()` method.

 You generally won't need to interact with this library direclty.
 Instead, you can use [components](https://github.com/ifcjs/components), which provides an abstraction layer of tools that use this format and make the creation of BIM tools very easy.